sholance/tight/README.md

-# tight
-a clone of a populer SaaS (HINT opp Tight)
+#a clone of a popular Saas

+(HINT opp of Tight)

+This project was bootstrapped with [Create React App]